Ad-hoc Escalation Brief · Escalation · 27 May 2026

 1. 1One short, citable implementation-time benchmark on the Kepler site this week.
 Monitored systems are reading the absence of a Kepler-authored counter-data point as quiet confirmation of the third-party framing.

-3. 3Re-run this escalation brief in seven days.
-If Gemini reconciles to position 6 by then without counter-content, escalate to a Vol. 02 follow-up.
+3. 3Maintain observation until directional consistency improves.
+Re-run this escalation brief in seven days; if Gemini reconciles to position 6 by then without counter-content, fold into the next morning brief rather than escalating further.

 Monitored prompts